ninnakin/RR_Project_1/PA1_template.md

 ##      (int)     (dbl)
 ## 1      835  206.1698
 ```
-So the interval is interval number 835 and the largest mean number of steps for an interval is 206
+So the most active interval is number 835 and the largest mean number of steps for an interval is 206

 ## Imputing missing values
 Some days and intervals don't have any recorded values for the steps.
 I will first investigate how common this is, and then impute values where missing to avoid data bias.